Software Development

 Throughout my career, I have often looked outside the box for innovative solutions to problems.
 I have also had the opportunity to work on multiple research & development projects.

-Some of these projects have included working on an internal map and directions mobile application.
-I was able to rapidly turn a facility diagram into an interactive mobile app that included the ability to get directions within the facility.
+These projects have included working on an internal map and directions mobile application.
+I rapidly turned a facility diagram into an interactive mobile app that can get directions within the facility.
 Another project involved developing an interactive animated character that would detect you nearby via your phone and appear on a television to give directions.
 You could then follow the character as it bounced from one television to another, guiding you to your location.

 Product Quality

-One of my career goals is to always produce a high-quality product.
-This includes a product that has been thoroughly tested by developers, QA, and other stakeholders.
-I have found the following actions to be helpful in producing high-quality products.
+One of my career goals is to consistently produce a high-quality product, which includes a product thoroughly tested by developers, QA, and other stakeholders.
+I have found the following actions helpful in producing high-quality products.

-• Implement design reviews every sprint to review system design for features
+• Implement design reviews every sprint for feature development

 • Implement code reviews required for acceptance and deployment